csouers/sunhome/README.md

 # Sun Home Light Bar Control

+## Tools used
+- PacketLogger on MacOS via iPhone over USB with Bluetooth Debug profiles from Apple (requires dev account)
+- Cline inside VSCode
+- LLM; mostly Gemini 3 Pro Preview via openrouter.
+Actually economical in my opinion.
+Project cost was maybe a couple of dollars in compute.

 This python project provides control of a Bluetooth RGB Light Bar by sun home.
 The lightbar features two light bars, one downward/desk facing (adjustable white), and the other ceiling facing (rgb).
 It also features a microphone that enables sound-controlled light effects.

 ## Requirements